r-pufky/steam/README.md

 ## Detailed Usage Instructions
-Details how to setup a new server from sratch.
-See Example Configurations above for working examples.
+Details how to setup a new server from scratch.
+See [Example Configurations](#example-configurations) for working examples.

 ### docker-compose (windows dedicated server)